enif77/MicroEngine/README.md

 ## Todo

-- Skybox should use a cubemap.
+- Skybox should use a cube map.
 - Replace IGame.SetCameraAspectRatio().
 - Logging using ILogger.
 - Write documentation. :-)